BeltFi/belt-contract/README.md

 # Audits and Security

 Belt.fi smart contracts are all currently undergoing audits.
 These security audit reports will be opened to the public when completed.

 # License

-(c) Belft.Fi, 2021 - All rights reserved.
+Copyright (c) 2021, Ozys Pte., Ltd. - All rights reserved.